Residents have a voice in governance

 Mr. Stoebe has also served as chairman of the board of a startup company in Seattle, and continues to serve as a consultant for educational programs in the region.

 Over the span of his career, Mr. Stoebe has received many awards and recognition for his teaching and his community service.
 Recent awards include the 2012 Albert White Lifetime Teaching Award from ASM International and the 2013 Diamond Award for Outreach from the UW College of Engineering.

 Longtime residents of Bellevue, Mr. Stoebe and his wife Jan moved to Emerald Heights in 2009, which they consider to be the best decision they have made.
-Mr. Stoebe currently serves as President of the Emerald Heights Residents’ Association and also enjoys working on the Garden Railway.
+Mr. Stoebe served as President of the Emerald Heights Residents' Association, 2013–14; he continues to provide input to the Residents' Association and works as an engineer on the Emerald Heights Garden Railway.
 The Stoebes are also active in the Presbyterian Church, where both have served as Deacons and Mr. Stoebe as an Elder.

 The couple has traveled extensively, including memorable trips to Antarctica, China and France.
 Avid boaters, they spent time recently living on their boat, exploring the Inside Passage.
 Together they have six children and 14 grandchildren who provide them with continuing joy and chaos.

 Theodore Bell spent his professional career in transportation engineering, first in Boise, Idaho, where he worked for over a decade for the Idaho Department of Highways, and then in the Seattle area, where he joined a consulting firm and then started a firm of his own in 1979.
 His 40-person firm, with offices in Bellevue and Boise, specialized in transportation projects — including the planning and design of freeways, highways, streets and airports — throughout the Pacific Northwest and Alaska.